 - Contact your utility customer service center using convenient links:

-The Usage page lets you quickly get a Graph or Calendar view of your usage history.
+The Usage page lets you quickly get a Graph, Calendar and Savings Calculator view of your usage history.

 Tap Graph to see a graphical representation of water use.
 Tapping Day, Week, Month, Year or All lets you see your: